JayLIU0911/JayLIU0911.github.io/README.md

  * Delete the sample files (no need to delete the directory) if you do not want a kind of collection in your site
 1. Update top menu bar (to add/remove items) by editing _data/navigation.yml
-1. Run talkmap.ipynb (must have repository cloned) to generate talkmap
+1. Run talkmap.ipynb (must have repository cloned) to generate talkmap -->

+ Hi friend!
+My personal CV, pulications and project experiences are listed in this [website](https://jayliu0911.github.io).
+Looking forward to seeing you there!